 Major operating systems like Windows, macOS, Android, and iOS are compatible with Kaspersky Secure Connection, but not Linux.
 It has a native app for these systems, so there’s no need for manual configuration.
 What’s also worth mentioning is that it has separate user agreements for each device, which is rather unusual.
 However, after having a look at them, they are mostly similar.

-Devices that can’t support apps, like gaming consoles, and home routers, aren’t compatible with Kaspersky Secure Connection.
+Devices that can’t support apps, like home routers, aren’t compatible with Kaspersky Secure Connection.
 It doesn’t have any browser extensions for Chrome and Firefox either, which means you can’t use it on Chromebook.